assafcaf/MuraBYOL/ReadMe.md

 `python .\src\trainBoylModel.py`

- For more advansed parametertuning pls you can run `python .\src\trainBoylModel.py --help` to modify the command-line arguments as per your requirements, such as the data directory, batch size, and learning rate.
+ For more advanced parameter tuning pls you can run `python .\src\trainBoylModel.py --help`

+ to modify the command-line arguments as per your requirements, such as the data directory, batch size, and learning rate.

 ## Finetune
-To finetune the the model use the following command: bashCopy code
+To finetune the model use the following command: bashCopy code
 ` python .\src\finetuneBoylModel.py --model-dir <path_to_byol_model>`

 For example --model-dir = `"trained_models\boyl\model1\improved-resnet18.pt"`

-For more advansed parametertuning pls you can run `python .\src\finetuneBoylModel.py --help` to modify the command-line arguments as per your requirements, such as the data directory, batch size, and learning rate.
+For more advanced parameter tuning you can run `python .\src\finetuneBoylModel.py --help` to modify the command-line arguments as per your requirements, such as the data directory, batch size, and learning rate.
 ## Evaluation

 To evaluate the trained model on the test set, execute the evaluation script: